Guns and mental health struggles: What the apparent online footprint of the Canada school shooter tells us

 The community is no stranger to guns but a fatal shooting was “brand new,” according to Krauss.
 “Everybody hunts and no one did something stupid,” he said, calling them “very responsible people who live here.”

-Police seized firearms from Van Rootselaar’s residence a couple of years ago but later returned them when the owner petitioned for them, Deputy Commissioner Dwayne McDonald of the Royal Canadian Mounted Police said on Wednesday.
+Police seized firearms from Van Rootselaar’s residence a couple of years ago but later returned them when the owner petitioned for them, McDonald said on Wednesday.
 Police did not specify the owner of the firearms.

 McDonald said police had also visited Van Rootselaar multiple times in recent years regarding mental health issues, and that on some occasions “the suspect was apprehended for assessment and follow up.”

-Note: This story has been updated with additional information, as well as a clarification from police on the type of gun recovered at the school.